basho/basho_docs/content/riak/kv/2.1.3/using/cluster-operations/replacing-node.md

     the node has not been joined to a cluster.
     </div>

-6. Examine the proposed cluster changes with the `[[riak-admin cluster plan|riak-admin Command Line#cluster]]` command executed on the new `riak7` node:
+6. Examine the proposed cluster changes with the [`riak-admin cluster plan`](/riak/kv/2.1.3/using/admin/riak-admin/#cluster) command executed on the new
+`riak7` node:

     ```bash